-The Graduate Tax Program at Sturm College of Law is accepting applications for adjunct faculty to teach courses for the Spring 2023 semester.
+The Graduate Tax Program at Sturm College of Law is accepting applications for adjunct faculty to teach courses for the Summer and Fall 2023 semesters.
 Adjunct faculty positions are non-benefited positions.
 More information about the courses can be found on the Registrar’s Office Schedule of Classes https://www.du.edu/registrar/course/scheduleofclasses.html.

 Adjunct faculty are required to teach as scheduled, hold office hours, assign papers and exams as appropriate and be available to assist students with assignments.
 The Sturm College of Law operates on a semester system.

 This is a non-benefited position not to exceed 1,000 hours in a calendar year.